Continuation..

 journey into strange parts, into strangeness itself, to an inquisitiveness

-regarding every kind of strange thing … protracted wandering
+regarding every kind of strange thing … A protracted wandering

 around, seeking, changing followed from this, a repugnance towards